 I am specifically speaking about kids with Ehlers Danlos Syndrome, Down Syndrome and all the other conditions that create pelvic weakness and control issues.
 But even if your child has idiopathic low tone, meaning that there is no identified cause, this can still be a current or future problem.

 The effects of low tone and poor tissue integrity on toilet training are legion.
 Many of them are sensory-based, a situation that gets very little acknowledgment from pediatricians.
 These children simply don’t feel the pressure of their full bladder or even a full rectum with the same intensity or discomfort that other children experience.
-They are “camels” sometimes, with no urge to pee, and have to be reminded to void.
+This is known as poor interception, a sensory-based issue that is rarely discussed, even by Its that are all over other sensory processing issues.
+These kids are “camels” sometimes, with no urge to pee, and have to be reminded to void.
 It can be convenient for the busy child to keep playing rather than go to the bathroom, or it can save embarrassment for the shy child who prefers to wait until she returns home to “go”.

 This is not a good idea.
 The bladder is a muscle that can be overstretched in the same manner as the hip muscles that are the concern of children who “W-sit”.
 Don’t overstretch muscles and then expect them to work well.
 The ligaments that support the bladder are subject to the same sensory-based issues that affect other ligaments in the body: once stretched, they don’t bounce back.
 A weak pelvic floor is nothing to ignore, and age doesn’t help anyone.
 Ask older women who have had a few pregnancies how that is going for them.
 The stretch receptors in the abdomen that should be telling a child with low tone that it is time to tinkle just don’t get enough stretch stimulation to do so when they have been extended too far.
 The time to prevent problems is when a child is developing toileting habits, not when problems have developed.